OPENING: May 1, 2014

 Three Stories was his home.
 At one time the railroad ran by his front door, making an easy commute for Vars, who was an engineer for 43 years.
 During that career, he shepherded thousands of passengers on the run from Hartford to Saybrook Point.

 Mary’s family owned The Castle Inn in the 1960s, and Mary surrounded it with flower gardens.
 The Inn, still standing but a private home, once hosted the celebrated from Charlie Chaplin to Howard Hughes.
-Mary’s family now owns Saybrook Point Inn, and Three Stories; guests are likely to meet Mary while she’s overseeing the flowerbeds.
+Mary’s family now owns Saybrook Point Resort & Marina and Three Stories; guests are likely to meet Mary while she’s overseeing the flowerbeds.

 Growing up in Old Saybrook above her mother and father’s drugstore, James Pharmacy, the legendary author Ann Petry found inspiration for her writings from the cats and customers that surrounded her environment.
 But it was moving to Harlem that eventually led her to write “The Street,” which became the first novel by an African American author to sell more than one million copies.
 She also wrote several children’s stories, eventually moved back to Old Saybrook to continue to write.